nickserv/danamccurdy.com/_posts/2020-11-14-a-more-perfect-vessel.md

 to become empty-headed,
-so the world may flow through me unbounded, so I may be a more perfect vessel for its miracles.
+so the world may flow through me unbounded, and I may be a more perfect vessel for its miracles.